 A few years ago Vivacity Bliss announced that Cabaret Roulette was going on hiatus for a while and, quite honestly, it left a cabaret shaped hole in my heart.
 Providing the creative fuel for so many innovative cabaret acts, it was a sad day for the London cabaret scene.
 However, just as acceptance started to kick in that the show was gone for good, murmurings started appearing on their Facebook page… Cabaret Roulette was back!

 And even better, I had been asked to photograph the show!

-So, on November 16th 2019, I hopped on a train down to the Royal Vauxhall Tavern for Cabaret Roulette: Dealer’s Choice and wow did it feel good to be back!
+So, on November 16th 2019, I hopped on a train down to the legendary Royal Vauxhall Tavern for Cabaret Roulette: Dealer’s Choice and wow did it feel good to be back!
 Featuring drag artist Crayola the Queen, feminist clown Kiki Mellék, stand up Comedian Onyx Fatale, burlesque performer Mysti Vine, hooper Miss Oopsie Ooohh, comedy burlesquer Ginger Cupcake, musical bouffon Scarlet Shambles and showgirl Felicity Furore, the show was compèred by Jack Stark (aka Kiki Lovechild) and stage-managed by Rosie Kohl.